Average Weather in Saint George's Grenada

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Saint George's are 12.056 deg latitude, -61.748 deg longitude, and 161 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Saint George's are 12.056 deg latitude, -61.748 deg longitude, and 161 ft elevation.

-The topography within 2 miles of Saint George's contains very significant variations in elevation, with a maximum elevation change of 1,155 feet, and an average elevation above sea level of 255 feet.
-Within 10 miles contains large variations in elevation (2,710 feet).
+The topography within 2 miles of Saint George's contains very significant variations in elevation, with a maximum elevation change of 1,155 feet and an average elevation above sea level of 255 feet.
+Within 10 miles contains very significant variations in elevation (2,710 feet).
 Within 50 miles also contains large variations in elevation (2,717 feet).

 The area within 2 miles of Saint George's is covered by water (43%), cropland (23%), trees (21%), and grassland (10%), within 10 miles by water (75%) and trees (11%), and within 50 miles by water (99%).